rotherleague/Rother/_includes/rules/rules.md

     “Player” means any Contract Player, Non Contract Player or other player who plays or who is eligible to play for a Club.

+    “Player Registration System” means The FA system to register players as determined by The FA from time to time.

     “Playing Season” means the period between the date on which the first competitive fixture in the Competition is played each year until the date on which the last competitive fixture in the Competition is played.